hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 entering visual mode while navigating.

 The thumb keys remain consistent: `Shift` and `Enter` on the inside keys and `Base Layer` on the outside left thumb key.
-All three of these keys return the keyboard to the **base layer**.
+As in the symbol layer, all three of these keys return the keyboard to the **base layer**.

 ## Function Layer